COC Period definition

 • Window Period means the 3 consecutive calendar month period prior to the Scheduled Maturity Date.

-• Protected Period means the period that begins on the date six months before a Change in Control and ends on the earlier of six months following the Change in Control or the expiration date of this Agreement.
+• Protected Period means the period that begins on the date six months before a Change in Control and ends on the later of the first annual anniversary of the Change in Control or the expiration date of this Agreement.

 • Coverage Period means the time period specified on the Declarations Page beginning on the effective date and ending on the expiration date.
 All dates are as of 12:01 AM in the time zone of the Policyholder.